Gut Microbiome and human health

 Feeding with fermentation

 Our gut loves fermented foods such as yoghurt, kimchi, sauerkraut, miso, and tofu.
 They contain probiotics which are the beneficial bacteria themselves.
 Prebiotics are plant fibre that are feeding the good guys.
 The intake of both of these offers health benefits to the host only if consumed in adequate amounts.
 Carefully evaluating the appropriate strains and mixture is crucial for a compromised gut.
 For example, individuals with histamine dysregulation issues may worsen their condition by ingesting certain bacterial species as they further stimulate histamine production.

+So, how does the gut microbiome influence health?
 While we know that the composition of the gut microbiota has a significant role in how we feel, research in this area and the immune system presents more open questions than any other aspects of human health.
 It is undeniable that dietary pattern has a pivotal role in the gut microbiota composition.
 Unhealthy food choices in the long term create an environment for and invite harmful microbes to thrive.